rebuy-de/aws-nuke/CONTRIBUTING.md

 ```

 This changes the email of the lastest commit.
 If you have multiple commits in
-your branch, please follow the [Squash guidelines](#squash) and change the
+your branch, please squash them and change the author afterwards.
-author afterwards.